Tasmania may be the smallest state in Australia but it’s sure got a HUGE range of incredible places to visit.

-You’re also bound to be amazed by the setting of this attractive capital, with Mount Wellington in the background, the ocean lapping at its feet and the River Derwent right on the doorstep too.
+You’re also bound to be amazed by the setting of this attractive capital, with Mount Wellington in the background (you can take a day tour there), the ocean lapping at its feet and the River Derwent right on the doorstep too.

 The perfect stopover on any Tasmania road trip, do make sure you visit Hobart in order to get a real sense of this island’s beating heart.